 Though not as well known as Kirby’s biggest creations, Kamandi: The Last Boy On Earth may represent Kirby at his most pure; unfettered by any kind of larger universe and allowed to let his ideas run rampant on the page.
 Kamandi was, as his title implied, the last human boy in a post-apocalyptic world of animalistic mutants and sci-fi technology.
 Throughout the series, he explored his connection to the world of the past – a world that Kirby slyly seeded in his Fourth World universe as part of contemporary DC Comics.

 Kamandi was, in many ways, the culmination of many of Kirby’s creative ideals, from crazy high concepts, to mythic storytelling, to a human protagonist beset by inhuman problems.
 Though it’s somewhat unsung among modern fans, for Kirby fanatics Kamandi is a treasure trove.

-The initial Avengers line-up consisted entirely of Kirby’s creations, including Hulk, Thor, Ant-Man, the Wasp, and Iron Man (whose inclusion is only a technicality – Kirby designed his original armor and did many covers with the character, but didn’t draw any of his adventures), and was brought together by another Kirby creation, Loki.
+The initial Avengers line-up consisted entirely of Kirby’s creations, including Hulk, Thor, Ant-Man, the Wasp, and Iron Man (whose inclusion is only a technicality – Kirby designed his original armor and did many covers with the character, only did a handful of Iron Man stories), and was brought together by another Kirby creation, Loki.
 As with many Marvel titles, Kirby drew a significant chunk of the early issues, creating numerous villains and characters that still resonate in Avengers mythology today.